scout24ch/swissrets-api-definition/docs/API-GUIDELINES.md

 ### POST /api/users/authorize

 > Authenticates the given user with username and password.
-Returns an accesstoken which must be provided for bearer authentication with all protected resources.
+Returns an accesstoken which must be provided for bearer authorization with all protected resources.

 ### POST /api/owners/{ownerId}/imports